Easy RISC-V

 a0 (x10) 0x00000123

 And the emulator stopped.
 Congratulations, you’ve run your first RISC-V assembly program.
+First here, at least.

 Emulator controls